The DMV is no longer collecting the $1 Technology Fee.

 Nevada LIVE verification applies only to liability insurance.
 Comprehensive, collision and other coverage is not reported to DMV.

-You must present a Nevada Evidence of Insurance card to register your vehicle.
-The card must be presented at most registration transactions: first-time, renewals, reinstatement and license plate changes.
+You must present Nevada Evidence of Insurance on a printed card or on a mobile device to register your vehicle.
+It must be presented at most registration transactions: first-time, renewals, reinstatement and license plate changes.
 It must be carried in your vehicle at all times and presented to any law enforcement officer upon request.

 Sometimes when you purchase new insurance or renew your policy, the policy number changes and/or the insurance company name changes.
 These changes must be reported to DMV as soon as possible.
 Use the Online Update.
 You or your agent need to report: